 Aren't you glad Spring's finally here?

 It has been a long time coming to the Northeast this year.
 Desi must have switched the heating off and on a half a dozen times, and all of my sweaters are still hanging in the closet.
 But these last couple of days have definitely started to feel the way they should.

-In the kitchen, I’m trying to use the wonderful bounty of Spring vegetables in delicious new ways.
+In the kitchen, I'm trying to use the seasonal bounty of vegetables to cook up delicious vegan spring recipes.
 This Moroccan Couscous Salad is one of them.